EUGENE M. MCCARTHY, PHD GENETICS

 These hybrids, known as coywolves, or wolfotes, are produced in the northeastern U.S. and eastern Canada, wherever wolves and coyotes come into contact.
-They are fertile in both sexes and apparently better adapted to urban environments than are either coyotes or wolves, so that the hybrid population is currently expanding and moving into large cities such as Toronto and New York.
+They are fertile in both sexes (Mech et al. 2017) and apparently better adapted to urban environments than are either coyotes or wolves, so that the hybrid population is currently expanding and moving into large cities such as Toronto and New York.

 Wayne and Vila (2003) speculated that, “female wolves and male coyotes are more closely matched in size, and thus may also be more likely to mate.”
-However, Lehman et al. (1991) found coyote mtDNA in most of the ostensible wolves in the hybrid zone, but found no wolf mtDNA in any of the coyotes, which indicates a strong directionality to the cross, that is, that male wolves usually mate with coyote bitches (although the reciprocal cross has occurred in captivity).
-So it appears that Wayne and Vila's assumption may be mistaken.
+However, Lehman et al. (1991) found coyote mtDNA in most of the ostensible wolves in the hybrid zone, but found no wolf mtDNA in any of the coyotes, which suggests a strong directionality to the cross, that is, that male wolves usually mate with coyote bitches (although the reciprocal cross has occurred in captivity).
+So Wayne and Vila's assumption may be mistaken.
 However, reports of hybrids produced in captivity seem to refer solely to male coyotes mating with wolf bitches.
 The hybrids themselves usually backcross to wolves, not coyotes.
 Mech et al. (2017) stated that “our F1 hybrids survived well, were fertile, and could breed at 1 year of age.”